 Mrs Disley took over from Mr Milne in 2008.

 In 2010 a new Early Years Foundation Stage (EYFS) building was created for Reception and Nursery, offering a spacious, open plan environment for children to explore and learn.

 In 2012 the school built a large car park to enable parents to drop off and pick up their children safely and easily.
 As part of the process the entire area was landscaped with almost 1000 plants and trees.

 In 2014 a yurt was erected on the school fields, which is used as an outdoor learning classroom and in 2015 a new adventure playground was built.

-In 2019 the EYFS building was demolished and replaced with new Nursery and Reception classrooms and a more spacious learning environment.
+In 2019 the EYFS building was demolished and replaced with new Nursery and Reception classrooms creating a more spacious learning environment.